I do encourage you to send any budget, savings, investment or making extra income question you may have so I can answer through a blog post.

 Where Should I Invest My Money?

-The decision to invest on financial instruments such as equity fund and direct stock was not that easy.
+The decision to invest in financial instruments such as equity funds and direct stock was not that easy.

 I had my fears and reservations too.
 But, what led me to consider investing my money came through constant reading and researching.
-The more I got exposed in the basics of personal finance, the more I learn the principle of investing.
+The more I get exposed to the basics of personal finance, the more I learn the principle of investing.

 5 Factors to Consider Before You Invest